 How can I keep the crab cakes from falling apart?

-A tip – a half an hour in the fridge before cooking keeps them from breaking apart in the pan when flipping.
+A tip – a half an hour in the fridge covered with plastic wrap before cooking keeps them from breaking apart in the pan when flipping.

 Need more summer recipe ideas?
 Serve up these tasty recipes!